Introduction

 Comparison of the tip locations of the falling fluid and the rising fluid.

-Figure 3 Comparison of the tip locations of the falling fluid and the rising fluid.
+Figure 3 Comparison of the tip locations of the falling fluid and the rising fluid with the previous work [2, 3].

 _images/Monodisperse.png